GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 [tbl:units]

-There may be two levels of annotations.
+As mentioned, there may be two levels of annotations.
 Here, "primary" refers to the annotation that is closest to the axis (this is the primary annotation), while "secondary" refers to the secondary annotation that is plotted further from the axis.
 The examples below will clarify what is meant.